 My professional interest in photography began while in the Army, stationed in Germany.
 I recall photo treks to Munich, Frankfurt, Salzburg, London, Manchester, and Brussels, to name a few of my favorite cities.
 They always included a lot of night photography which ironicly prepared me for a lot of the dimly lit arenas I now shoot rodeos in.
 When not traveling, shooting photos, I spent most of my off duty time in the darkroom, processing, developing and printing images.
 Yes old school, but a photographic foundation that today's digital shooters know little to nothing about.
 I have processed film in the old "black bag," printed in a sophisticated lab in Germany, as well as on the bathroom sink, and printed using my own enlarger in rented apartments.
 Whatever it took...

-school, almost all projects included photography, and I had a
+While in the College of Architecture, Arizona State University, almost all projects included photography, and I had a

 few professors remark that I had a second calling as a photographer if I ever